ᛞ | The Tyranny of a Perfect Sky

 A Visit to Storforsen: Chasing Cloudy Skies for Moody PhotographyJuly 4, 2025

 The digital prophets had all agreed.
 On my screen, a chorus of weather apps sang a siren song of gloom: a day cloaked in thick cloud, with the grace of rain promised for Storforsen.
 It was the perfect forecast.
-I envisioned the rapids churning under a muted, dramatic sky, the mist clinging to the ancient rocks, every frame saturated with a deep, Nordic mood.
+I envisioned the rapids churning under a muted, dramatic sky, the mist clinging to ancient rocks, every frame saturated with a deep, Nordic mood.

 But as I arrived, the landscape betrayed me.